Master Continuous Integration Testing

 • Unit Testing: The backbone of CI, unit tests examine individual blocks/methods affected by code changes.
 Tools like JUnit (JAVA) and Mocha (NPM) create a granular testing environment, ensuring the functionality of specific features.
 Continuous integration unit testing is pivotal for scenarios where functionality needs in-depth scrutiny.

 • Integration Testing: In a multifaceted application landscape, integration testing becomes imperative.
 Focused on cross-module functionality, tools like JUnit bridge the gap between unit and integration testing.
-For instance, in a calculator app, an integration test might involve simultaneous division and multiplication, ensuring seamless collaboration among features.
+For instance, in a calculator app, an integration test might involve simultaneous division and multiplication, ensuring smooth collaboration among features.

 • Security/License Testing: Given the reliance on third-party open-source components, security/license testing is paramount.
 Tools like Blackduck, Snyk, and StackHawk assess exposure and risk associated with external packages.
 Continuous testing in CI pipelines enhances frequency, offering a proactive approach to identifying potential vulnerabilities.